yzy98/nextjs-starter-template-paddle/README.md

 2. **Set up .env**

 copy `.env.example` to `.env`, and fill in the values according to the comments in the `.env.example` file.
-You need to initialize Clerk, Supabase, Paddle and Upstash projects.
+You need to initialize Clerk, Neon, Paddle and Upstash projects.

 3. **Initialize Database**